AudiophileDev/T2M/README.md

 # What does T2M do?
 - Generating music from texts
 - Analyzing different moods of the text
-- Creating harmonic melodies through complex algorithms
+- Creating harmonic melodies through **extremely** complex algorithms